-So exactly how and where can we write and run PHP code for learning and testing purpose or development purpose?
+So exactly how and where can we write and run PHP code for learning and testing purposes or development purposes?
 Actually, you can do this by one of the two following procedure explained below:

 1. You can do this by using a web host that supports PHP

 If you buy a web hosting package that is fully activated for PHP development.
 These days all the modern web hosting provider is PHP supported.
 Anyway, login to your cPanel and then go to your hosting file manager from cPanel then create and upload the PHP file you want to test.
 That’s it. now you can test your PHP code by typing the PHP file directory in the address bar of any web browser with an internet connection.